trueberryless-org/blog/starlight/src/content/docs/blog/starlight-topics-history-story.md

 Profound.
 Timeless.
 Golden.

 And that single, beautiful spark of an idea?
-It’s precisely what I’ll guide you through in the next post — coming soon.
-Stay tuned!
+It’s precisely what I’ll guide you through in [the post "Dropdown on mobile, List on desktop"](/blog/starlight-topics-history-story/).